owntech-foundation/Core/docs/environment_setup.md

     The Build and Upload action buttons are also available in the top right corner of the Editor area

 !!! tip "Coffee time 2"
-    During your first upload, PlatformIO will automatically download the necessary depencies to send data to the SPIN board.
+    During your first upload, PlatformIO will automatically download the necessary dependencies to send data to the SPIN board.
 Depending on your machine and your internet connection, this might take some time.

     Time to pour another coffee.